ReKon64/OSCP-WriteUps/MentionedTechniques.md

 # URL Encoding
 - When using exploits or LFIs, try unmodified path url, `../`, `+` encoding and `URL` encoding

+# SMB Tips
+- Use `mput` and `mget`.
+Sometimes these commands can do "expected" behaviour that `put` and `get` don't.
+- Avoid losing time by first putting `ntlm_theft.py` SMB coerce files before constructing phishing files with shells.

 # Enum / Outside abuse
 - NMAP service detection for CVE
 - Focus on unnatural ports, google them, if multiple google them together